 “Nothing useful.
 Checking pawnshops, notifying auction houses.
 That sort of thing.”
 A white 1950s-style full-coverage brassiere engulfed his chest, obscuring the bulk of his shirt.
 The bra spontaneously combusted.
 “I’ve got a broken lock and a slew of missing art, and they inferred I am at fault for not having video surveillance.”

-The burning bra tested my hard-won ability to ignore apparitions.
+The burning bra tested my hard-won ability to ignore these unasked-for apparitions.
 Flames licked up the straps and the cups disintegrated, exposing Gabriel’s ruffle-front shirt through the blackened holes.

-Though Sofie claimed the apparitions were a family gift, it felt more like I was twice cursed.
-At least Sofie, my mother, and Nana Nevie saw useful images.
-I suffered through a barrage of people’s emotions, represented by intangible apparitions that floated around their bodies.
-The visions were unique to each person, following no rhyme or rule—and definitely no logic.
+Like all the women in my family, I was privy to apparitions others couldn’t see.
+At least Sofie, my mother, and Nana Nevie saw useful visions.
+I suffered through a barrage of people’s emotions, represented by intangible images that floated around their bodies.
+The apparitions were unique to each person, following no rhyme or rule—and definitely no logic.
 In other words, I was privy to divination gibberish.
 Case in point: What the hell did a burning bra on a middle-aged man mean?

 In my twenty-six years of apparition bombardment, I’d learned it was easier to judge a person’s emotions by their expressions and actions than by using my questionable gift.
 If I could have turned off the visions, I would have flipped the switch years ago.